hodcroftlab/hodcroftlab/_avocado/README.md

 - Text that you write about yourself, as the main content

 To change your photo, the easiest thing to do is to just replace the photo of yourself `assets/images/people` and ensure it's named the same!
 Ensure your photo is square (or it won't crop correctly) and isn't huge (will load slowly).
 Resize if you need!

+To change your 'socials' (also ORCiD/GScholar) you can generally just add a new entry to your section of `_data/team.yml` - currently supported are Twitter, Github, Bluesky, ORCiD, Google Scholar (`gscholar`), and LinkedIn.
+Talk to Emma about adding any others!

 ## To Do list: